 In the past ten years, the demographic make-up of the City of Oneonta, as well as Oneonta City Schools has undergone a tremendous change.
 During this time, the poverty rate for OCS has almost doubled to its current level of 43%.
 Our school system became a Title I system during the 2009-2010 school year.
 Title I funding has allowed us to provide resources to our growing poverty population.
 Ensuring the school system is adequately supporting these students has required some adjustment in the services and assistance we provide.
-While SY 2015-2016 Page 3 © 2015 Advance Education, Inc. All rights reserved unless otherwise granted by written agreement.

-the number of African-American students and white students has stayed basically the same, the number of Hispanic students has risen and now make up 22% of the school population, almost doubling its rate ten years ago.
+While SY 2014-2015 the number of African-American students and white students has stayed basically the same, the number of Hispanic students has risen and now make up 22% of the school population, almost doubling its rate ten years ago.
 This changing demographic presents opportunities for the students to learn from other cultures, yet at the same time there are challenges to be faced with the larger ELL population.
 Oneonta has an ELL program for students, as well as a full-time interpreter to work with parents who do not speak English.
 All student forms are printed in two languages to address this language barrier as well.